Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Comments may be added to make your script more readable.
 These comments are ignored when the script is run.
 Select the point in your script where you want to insert the comment.
 Right-click and select Insert Comment.
-Now use the first command edit text fields to enter the comment.
+Now use the first command editing text fields to enter the comment.

 Edit a Command or Comment
 +++++++++++++++++++++++++